 Seven years later in 2004, after 27 years of faithful service to Covenant Life, C.J. passed the lead pastor baton to Joshua Harris in order to devote himself to serving Sovereign Grace Ministries full time.

 Following circumstances that led to a long period of sober consideration and prayer, on December 16, 2012, Covenant Life Church ended its formal association with Sovereign Grace Ministries.
 We remain grateful to the leaders of Sovereign Grace who played a foundational role in establishing and building this local church.

 In January of 2015 Joshua announced his plans to step away from his senior leadership role and pursue formal studies at Regent College in Vancouver, B.C.
 The Covenant Life elders wholeheartedly supported Joshua in the decision, expressing unbridled enthusiasm for his future mixed with a deep sense of loss and sadness to see him go.

 Joshua’s last Sunday preaching was April 12, 2015.
-He and his family moved west in mid-June.
+He and his family moved to Vancouver in mid-June.

-A search team of elders and members has been engaging with both the congregation and lead pastor candidates to explore who the Lord might bring to fill the Lead Pastor role.
+A search team of elders and members began engaging with both the congregation and lead pastor candidates in May to explore who the Lord might bring to fill the Lead Pastor role.
 In September the elders and search team recommended PJ Smyth for the position, and in December the membership voted to affirm PJ as the new Lead Pastor of Covenant Life.

 Covenant Life continues to be a growing, culturally diverse church that exists to worship God, love one another and make disciples of Jesus Christ—the same goals cherished by those first 55 members who met in a basement.